RozeFound/RozeFound/README.md

 Sometimes I translate things, usually mods for different games like Skyrim or Minecraft, but occasionally I put my hands on software or descriptions.
 But, translations isn't the primary thing I do, I'm more into prgoramming.

-C++ and Python is the languages I'm most comfortable with, C++ I use for more or less serious projects with tight hardware or OS interactions, and Python for more hobby and automation projects.
+C++ and Python is the languages I'm most comfortable with, C++ I use for more or less serious projects with tight hardware or OS interactions, and Python for more hobby and automation tasks.

 If you want to contact me, you can find me on Discord at `розт#0639`, or on [Fabulously Optimized Discord server](https://discord.gg/yxaXtaQqdB) since I spend a lot of time with these folks.
 <p align="center">